Kansas City Life Announces Sale of Real Estate

-In connection with the sale of the assets, which are located in the Tulsa metropolitan area, the Company expects to record an after-tax gain of approximately $9.1 million during the fourth quarter of 2023.
+In connection with the sale of the assets, which comprise the remainder of the Company's Tulsa metropolitan area real estate holdings, the Company expects to record an after-tax gain of approximately $6.1 million during the fourth quarter of 2023.

 Kansas City Life Insurance Company (OTCQX: KCLI) was established in 1895 and is based in Kansas City, Missouri.
 The Company's primary business is providing financial protection through the sale of life insurance and annuities.
 The Company operates in 49 states and the District of Columbia.
 For more information, please visit www.kclife.com.